mesosphere/marathon/docs/articles/service-groups.md

-# Application groups
+# Service groups

-## What is an application group?
+## What is a service group?

- Marathon keeps all its [services](services.md) in a tree-like structure called application group.
+ Marathon keeps all its [services](services.md) in a tree-like structure called a service group.
 Let's consider a few existing services e.g. `/frontend`, `/backend/mysql`, `/backend/cache` and `/backend/service`.
-The resulting application group will look like following:
+The resulting service group will look like following:

 ```
 /frontend